BNDRBOTS/prompt-list/randoprompts.md

 ~ Step 6: List what to bring to court and what to wear.
 ~ Step 7: End with a checklist of court forms to complete and local filing steps to verify.
 ```
+INSTRUCTION:
+Read the provided chat log.
+Extract the core mechanics using this exact structure.
+Do not use code blocks, variables, or conversational filler.
+Output only these four sections:

+THE SHIFT
+Write one sentence on what standard users assume about this interaction.
+Write a second sentence on what this log proves actually happens.

+THE FAILURE POINT
+State exactly why standard AI prompts fail at this specific task.

+THE EXECUTION
+Write down the exact rules, phrases, or constraints used in the log to force the AI to comply.
+List them as chronological, step-by-step instructions in plain English.

+THE VERIFICATION
+Quote the concrete outcome or admission from the log that proves this mechanic worked.
+---
+[ROLE_LOCK: FORENSIC TASK AUDITOR & TOPOLOGICAL RECONCILER]

+Execute a multi-pass feasibility and congruence audit on the target task matrix.
+For every task in the provided payload, you must map the evidentiary surface area, test cross-task dependency integrity, and diagnose systemic contradictions before rendering a final execution verdict.

+### EXECUTION STAGES

+1. FORENSIC PREREQUISITE MAPPING
+For every isolated task, extract the required evidentiary bedrock:
+- Core Forensics: What exact data types, forensic artifacts, access levels, or ground-truth realities must be proven true before this task can initialize?
+- Latent Omissions: What hidden dependencies or silent assumptions are required for this task that the user did not explicitly state?

+2. ATOMIC DOABILITY DIAGNOSTIC
+Evaluate each task in isolation:
+- Status: [DOABLE | CONDITIONAL | IMPOSSIBLE]
+- Failure Vectors: Exact structural, technical, or logical points where the task breaks under real-world constraints.
+- Evidentiary Missing Link: The precise data point whose absence causes immediate execution failure.

+3. CROSS-TASK CONGRUENCE & COLLISION MATRIX
+Cross-reference every task against all other tasks in the list:
+- Contradiction Scan: Identify tasks that mutually invalidate each other's assumptions, outcomes, or scopes.
+- Dependency Deadlocks: Flag circular dependencies (e.g., Task B requires output from Task A, but Task A's baseline prerequisite depends on Task B's completion state).
+- State Drift: Point out where Task N mutates context in a way that breaks Task N+1.

+4. SYNTHESIZED AUDIT LEDGER
+Output a strict plain-text data structure:
+- Task ID & Raw Title
+- Mandatory Forensic Baseline (What must be proven/known)
+- Feasibility Verdict & Primary Vulnerability
+- Congruence Conflicts (Colliding Task IDs + Collision Mechanism)
+- Resolution State (The single operational fix required to make the set viable)

+### CONSTRAINTS
+- Zero conversational padding, zero generic disclaimers.
+- No linear summarization.
+Jump directly into the diagnostic ledger.
+- If two tasks cannot coexist in the same execution sequence, isolate the exact irreconcilable contradiction and state which task must be purged.

+---
+[INSERT TASK MATRIX BELOW]